-The 2-day Integrated Strategic Planning seminar comprehensively explains the philosophy and methodology of Whittle Integrated Strategic Planning.
+The 2-day Integrated Strategic Planning seminar (formerly known as the Money Mining & Sustainability seminar) comprehensively explains the philosophy and methodology of Whittle Integrated Strategic Planning.
 It includes an explanation of the process involved and the benefits derived from developing a Whittle Enterprise Optimisation model.
 This seminar presents a framework for cross-functional business collaboration which can be extended to all stakeholders.
 The ideal approach is for senior managers from all business disciplines to attend the seminar together.
 Participation in the seminar is either a final step in deciding whether to embark on an Enterprise Optimisation study, or the first step in doing it.

 “A unique approach to optimising project value and cash flow returns… this is well worth attendance & highly recommended.”